infinum/qa-handbook/Tools/Using Git - Basics.md

 `git clone` creates a local copy of a remote repository

-`git branch` creates, lists or deletes branches (depending on the options it is used with)
+`git branch` creates, lists or deletes branches (depending on the option it is used with)

 `git add` prepares changes for commit, i.e. tells git which file(s) you want to include in the following commit